How much space do I need for a laundry?

 The standard washing machine has a size of 600mm wide, 600mm in depth and 850mm high.
 Manufacturers vary the size of each machine slightly depending on the model.
 In addition, the clearance that washers and dryers require for ventilation which is generally 100mm.

 For ventilation you would need an extra 10cm clearance from the walls and the floors to ensure proper operation.
 This space would be enough to let cool air circulate around the machine, preventing overheating.
-Fortunately, top-loading appliances can accommodate other appliances or even a storage space atop it.
+Fortunately, front-loading appliances can accommodate other appliances or even a storage space atop it.
 You could also have the storage space underneath the washing machine, making front-loading easier so you don’t have to stoop down.

 On the other hand, top-loading washing machines take up a little less floor space (some as small as 50cm in width and depth) but would need more than a meter’s worth of allowance at the top.
 If you’re designing a laundry around this washing machine, you cannot stack anything on top of it so you would have to allot additional floor space anyway.